-Despite Microsoft Teams being over a year old now, I still get asked by many “traditional” businesses and even colleagues “which office 365 app do I use, and when?”
+Despite Microsoft Teams being well over two years old, Cisilion’s Chief Strategy Officer Rob Quickenden still gets asked by many traditional businesses and even colleagues: “Which office 365 app do I use and when?”

-I have been a fan of Teams since its launch, yet it has taken quite a bit of mindset changing to get the majority of the business embedded in Teams on a daily basis.
-I’d like to share my thoughts and annotates around positioning chat-based collaboration tools such as Teams within your organisation.
+Rob has been a fan of Teams since its launch, yet has found it challenging to get businesses embedded in Teams on a daily basis.
+In this blog, our CSO shares his thoughts around positioning chat-based collaboration tools such as Teams within organisations.

 Collaborating / Getting work done